pepper0707/Tangible-Games/README.md

-# Record Revloution
+# Tangible Games Assessment - Record Revolution
--explain whats in each folder
+- Development Portfolio - Documentation of development process
+- RecordRevolution – Main Game Code
+- Sounds – Audio used in our game, and required library